jgeschwendt/figma-theme/README.md

 ### Download from the Figma API

-If you specify your Figma [personal access token][token] via an environment variable or via a `.env` file, the CLI can contact the Figma API and export the file for you:
+If you specify your Figma [personal access token][token] via an environment variable or a `.env` file, the CLI can contact the Figma API and export the file for you:

 ```sh
 # using an environment variable